jonxuxu/noisy-bot/README.md

 # noisy-bot

 The code that noisy.live's Discord bot is based off of.
-Let the developers know if you'd like to view the code for the website, backend or Musenet Generator.
+Let us know if you'd like to view the code for the website, backend or Musenet Generator.

 ![Noisy Webpage](https://i.ibb.co/mvp2BF3/pog.png)